 4. They are desperate for love

+This is perhaps the most obvious emotional hunger signs.
 Emotional hunger can not only make people controlling and demanding, it can also make them desperate as well.
 They cannot bear the pain of losing a loved one as they are incapable of coping with abandonment, rejection, or breakups.
 They can often beg for love as it is easier for them than dealing with the pain of ending a relationship.
 They tend to be pushovers and can often become a “doormat” in a toxic relationship.
 They can bend over backward and ignore their own needs to please their partner and keep the relationship going despite how badly the other person may treat them.
 People who crave love often feel worthless due to low self-esteem.
 They believe that affection from their partner gives value to their life.